 Etrade Penny Stock Fees

-Etrade penny stock fees: commission charged for buying pink sheets/OTCBB/stocks priced under $1 in 2016.
-Does Etrade offer penny stocks?
-Etrade rules and policy on penny stocks trading.
+Etrade penny stock fees: commission charged for buying pink sheets/OTCBB/stocks priced under $1 in 2017.
+Rules and policy.
+Is Etrade good for penny stocks trading?

 Etrade Penny Stock Fees

 Etrade stock and ETF commission is $9.99 per trade (drops to $7.99 per trade if making 150+ trades per quarter), options commission is $9.99 plus $0.75 per contract.
 Etrade and firms in the

 do NOT have surcharges and additional fees on Pink Sheets/OTCBB/stocks priced under $1.

 List of all Etrade charges is under this link.

 Etrade Rules and Policy on OTCBB and Pink Sheets Orders